Scams relating to auto insurance can take many forms, but they all have one thing in common – they cost everyone!

 - You have the option to choose where to have your vehicle towed to for repairs.
 Some insurance companies use preferred repair shops where they have an agreement that guarantees your vehicle will be repaired to the highest possible standards.
 For more information, contact your insurance company.

-As of January 1, 2017, tow truck drivers will be subject to new requirements under the Consumer Protection Act, 2002.
+As of January 1, 2017, tow truck drivers are subject to new requirements under the Consumer Protection Act, 2002.
 These requirements include, but are not limited to:

 - posting towing and storage prices,